Castellammare del Golfo: History

-According to the opinion of historians and geographers such as Ptolemy, Diodorus Siculus and Strabo, Castellammare del Golfo was born as Emporium Segestanorum, port of Segesta, a nearby city which shared the same ordeals until its fall.
-The Arabs Invaded Castellammare del Golfo from 827 AD, and called it "Al Madarig", which means "The Steps", probably due to an uphill steep street leading from the harbour to the area of the fortified bastion.
-It was the Arabs who first built the castle fortress, later enlarged by the Normans.
-The building rose on a rocky outcrop near the sea, linked to the mainland by a wooden drawbridge.
+According to historians and geographers such as Ptolemy, Diodorus Siculus and Strabo, Castellammare del Golfo was born as Emporium Segestanorum, port of Segesta, a nearby city which shared the same ordeals until its fall.
+The Arabs invaded Castellammare del Golfo from 827 AD and called it "Al Madarig", meaning "The Steps", probably because of a steep street leading up from the harbour to the area of the fortified bastion.
+After the Arabs first built the castle fortress, it was later enlarged by the Normans.
+The building stood on a rocky outcrop near the sea, linked to the mainland by a wooden drawbridge.

 Fishing has been important in Castellammare del Golfo since ancient times.
-Today the town's economy continues to be based on fishing with the addition of tourism.
+The modern town's economy continues to be based on fishing with the addition of tourism.

-The small town is also noted for having been the birthplace of many Sicilian-American Mafia figures, including Sebastiano DiGaetano, Salvatore Maranzano, Stefano Magaddino, Vito Bonventre, John Tartamella, and Joseph Bonanno.
+The small town is noted for being the birthplace of many Sicilian-American Mafia figures, including Sebastiano DiGaetano, Salvatore Maranzano, Stefano Magaddino, Vito Bonventre, John Tartamella, and Joseph Bonanno.
 This is the origin of the Castellamarese war, fought by the Masseria clan against the Maranzano clan for control of the Underworld in New York City.

-During the height of Italian immigration to the United States, many residents from Castellammare del Golfo immigrated to New York City, and settled on Elizabeth Street in Little Italy, Italian Harlem, and Bushwick, Carroll Gardens and East New York neighborhoods of Brooklyn, New York.
-After World War II, many residents from Castellammare del Golfo continued to immigrate to New York City, this time, settling in the Gravesend, Bensonhurst and Dyker Heights neighborhoods of Brooklyn, New York as well as the Ridgewood and Middle Village neighborhoods of Queens, New York, the Morris Park section of the Bronx, New York and all throughout the borough of Staten Island.
-As of today, New York City is home to the largest dispora of people that were either born in or who could trace their lineage back to Castellammare del Golfo.
+During the height of Italian immigration to the United States, many residents from Castellammare del Golfo immigrated to New York City and settled on Elizabeth Street in Little Italy, Italian Harlem, and the Bushwick, Carroll Gardens and East New York neighborhoods of Brooklyn.
+After World War II, many residents from Castellammare del Golfo continued to relocate to New York City, this time, settling in the Gravesend, Bensonhurst and Dyker Heights neighborhoods of Brooklyn, as well as the Ridgewood and Middle Village neighborhoods of Queens, the Morris Park section of the Bronx, and throughout the borough of Staten Island.
+New York City is home to the largest diaspora of people either born in or able to trace their lineage back to Castellammare del Golfo.

-In the past decades Castellammare del Golfo has become an important tourist location as it is conveniently situated between Palermo and Trapani.
+In the past decades, Castellammare del Golfo has become an important tourist location as it is conveniently situated between Palermo and Trapani.